lextm/jekyll-theme-chirpy/_posts/2017-8-30-tips-for-net-nuget-package-authors-august-2017.md

 <TargetFrameworks Condition=" '$(OS)' == 'Windows_NT' ">netstandard1.3;net452;xamarinios10;monoandroid44</TargetFrameworks>
 <TargetFrameworks Condition=" '$(OS)' != 'Windows_NT' ">netstandard1.3</TargetFrameworks>
 ```
-> It does work at command line, but after modification Visual Studio 2017 15.3 won’t be able to open the project file correctly.
+> It does work at command line, but after modification Visual Studio 2017 15.3 won't be able to open the project file correctly.
 >
-> Therefore, I don’t use conditions in my projects, but instead using “sed” command on macOS/Linux to remove those platforms manually before compilation.
+> Therefore, I don't use conditions in my projects, but instead using `sed` command on macOS/Linux to remove those platforms manually before compilation.

 If you need to sign the assemblies, a disappointing fact is that Roslyn cannot fully sign assemblies on non-Windows platforms yet.
 Thus, Microsoft temporarily introduces a concept called [public signing](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/public-signing.md).